 Watling View Upper School Overview

 Students at Watling View Transition from Middle to Upper school at the end of Year 9 (key stage 3).
-Prior to this transition we aim to meet with parents of all year 9 students to discuss the differences in approach to teaching and learning between Middle and Upper school.
+Prior to this transition we meet with parents of year 9 students to discuss the differences in approach to teaching and learning between Middle and Upper School.

-At the start of year 10, the Head of Department and class teacher will meet with parents to map out individual destination pathways which aim to signpost student’s routes to achieve specific outcomes as they progress through Upper school towards a preferred adult placement i.e. college, specialist day provision, work placements.
+At the start of year 10, the Head of Department and class teacher will meet with parents to map out individual Destination Pathways which combine individual Targets, aspirations and signpost student’s routes to achieve specific outcomes as they progress through Upper School towards a preferred adult placement i.e. college, specialist day provision, work placements.
 These are reviewed as part of the annual EHCP meeting and supports in delivering an individualised aspirational curriculum, that supports the Preparation for Adulthood outcomes.

 Some students this year have successfully combined travel training to and from their work placement.

-All students in Upper school have their work externally accredited and receive certification for successfully completed portfolios.
+All students in Upper School have their work externally accredited and receive certification for successfully completed portfolios.
 Current accreditation at the school includes:

 The type of Accreditation and level of support is also reflected in the teachers’ person centred planning.